Vinaykumarkajjapu2311/GDGC-App/README.md

 5.Scan the QR code displayed in the terminal or browser to view the app on your device.

-Note: Due to Lack of Time, Login Authentication and many Screens were not Completed .
+Note: Due to Lack of Time, Login Authentication and many Screens were not Completed,So You can use anything and logged In, The Validation is not Done properly.